thewoodfish/Substrate-C-Client-Library/README.md

 A way to communicate with a substrate sanaritan chain should be created.
 Also the chain itself and what state it keeps should be defined.
 Apps are also represented onchain.

+Apps are a blackbox to samaritans.
+The data they ask for and the conditions surroundind it are listed onchain.
+The creation is listed onchain, it can be voted out and into a decentralized pool(abstraction for d-storage.